 The most recent workplace safety statistics suggest that in 2019 the number of preventable work-related deaths rose 2% compared to that of the previous year.
 In addition, the number of preventable work injuries which needed a medical consult was over 4.6 million.

 6. In 2020, there were approximately 174,100 injuries in construction.

 Statistics about different professions provide us with a better understanding of which professions may be less safe than others.
 In comparison, construction accident statistics indicate that in 2019, there were 200,100 injuries in construction.

 7. Most non-fatal injuries are due to falls, slips, or trips.

 Workplace safety stats suggest that most people get injured in the workplace because of falls, slips, or trips.
-These can happen for several reasons: wet surfaces, poor lighting, icy weather, and more.
+Fall statistics imply that these can happen for several reasons: wet surfaces, poor lighting, icy weather, and more.

 The second leading cause of non-fatal injuries is being struck by or caught in moving machinery.
 These types of accidents are more common in factories, the farming industry, as well as construction.